nag92/pdblib-matlab/README.md

 ### List of examples

-All the examples are located in the main folder, and the functions are located in the `m_fcts` folder.
+All the examples are located in the `demos` folder, and the functions are located in the `m_fcts` folder.

 | Filename | Ref. | Description |
 |----------|------|-------------|